Existence and non-existence of global solutions for semilinear heat equations and inequalities on sub-Riemannian manifolds, and Fujita exponent on unimodular Lie groups: Introduction and results

 for some $C=C(\gamma)>0$. \end{thm}

 In the abelian case $\G=(\Rn,+)$, the phenomenon of finite time blow up was first considered by H. Fujita in \cite{F66}, where in the proof Gaussian test functions depending only on $x$ (given by the heat kernel with $t$ as a parameter) were involved, hence requiring more regularity of the solutions in time.
 Since then, many people devoted themselves to this problem.
 For example, we refer to \cite{MP01} and \cite{QP07}, where the proof is based on rescalings of a simple, compactly supported test-function, depending on $x$ and $t$.
 A related proof can be found in \cite{BP85}, where the test-functions were obtained by solving an adjoint problem.
-We also refer to \cite{HM04, LP76, Q91, SW97, W80, W81} and the references therein for the case of $\G=(\Rn,+)$, as well as \cite{JKS16} when $\G=\mathbb{H}^{n}$ is the Heisenberg group.
+We also refer to \cite{HM04, LP76, Q91, SW97, W80, W81} and the references therein for the case of $\G=(\Rn,+)$, as well as \cite{JKS16}, \cite{GP21} on the Heisenberg group and \cite{Pas98} on stratified Lie groups.
+In the case of stratified Lie groups the blow-up result has been studied also in \cite{GP19}.
 There is huge literature on such Euclidean problems that we do not even attempt to review here.

-For a comparison principle for weak solutions of $p$-Laplacian heat equation in a bounded domain, we refer to recent works \cite{LZZ18} when $\G=(\Rn,+)$, and to \cite{RS18} when $\G$ is a graded Lie group, the latter also allowing more general hypoelliptic differential operators (Rockland operators).
+For a comparison principle for weak solutions of $p$-Laplacian heat equation in a bounded domain, we refer to recent works \cite{LZZ18} when $\G=(\Rn,+)$, and to \cite{RS18} and \cite{RY20} when $\G$ is a graded Lie group, the latter two also allowing more general hypoelliptic differential operators (Rockland operators).

 The paper is structured as follows.
 In Section \ref{SEC:proof} we give the proof of the main results.
 Finally, these results are discussed on more general settings in Section \ref{SEC:app}.